Ru

 What Is A Potentiometer?
 How Does It Work?

-A potentiometer is a common component in electronic devices, which is widely used in various circuit control systems.
-It controls the voltage by adjusting the resistance in the circuit.
+A potentiometer is a common component in electronic devices, widely used in various circuit control systems.
+Understanding what a potentiometer is used for is essential when designing electronics.

-In this article, let’s discuss in detail what a potentiometer is, its working principle and application, and its difference with a rheostat.
+In this article, let’s discuss in detail what is a potentiometer, its working principle and application, and its difference from a rheostat.

 The core part of a potentiometer is a variable resistor, which is usually equipped with three terminals: two fixed terminals and an adjustable sliding terminal (also called a wiper).
 By rotating the control shaft of the potentiometer, people can adjust the position of the wiper between the two fixed terminals, thus flexibly changing the resistance value.
 This design makes the potentiometer ideal for use in situations requiring precise adjustment.